One muscle becomes two … sort of

-Exercise 2: Standing Push-Ups
+Exercise 2: Standing pushups

-Imagine how much better high school gym class would have been if you’d known about standing push-ups.
+Imagine how much better high school gym class would have been if you’d known about standing pushups.
 These exercises can help heal diastasis recti and give you the upper body toning and lower body stretch of regular push-ups.

 Stand facing a wall at arms’ length with your feet hip-width apart.
 Placing your palms flat against the wall, inhale.
 “Encourage the breath to flow deeply into lungs,” says Chazan.
 “Allow the ribs to expand circumferentially rather than letting air create a puffed belly.”

-Exercise 3: Bridge Pose
+Exercise 3: Bridge pose

-A more advanced healing exercise is a common yoga position, the bridge pose (or Setu Bandha Sarvangasana, if you prefer your poses in Sanskrit).
+A more advanced healing exercise is a common yoga position, the Bridge pose (or Setu Bandha Sarvangasana, if you prefer your poses in Sanskrit).

-On exhale, tilt your pelvic area toward the ceiling until your body forms a straight incline with your knees as the highest point and your shoulders as the lowest.
-Inhale gently as you hold the pose, and on exhale, slowly roll your spine back onto the floor.
+On the exhale, tilt your pelvic area toward the ceiling until your body forms a straight incline with your knees as the highest point and your shoulders as the lowest.
+Inhale gently as you hold the pose, and on the exhale, slowly roll your spine back onto the floor.